-UTC days whether the length is 86399, 86400 or 86401 SI seconds.
+function is that the returned quasi-JD UTC1+UTC2 represents UTC days whether the length is 86399, 86400 or 86401 SI seconds.

-4) The function iauD2dtf can be used to transform the UTC quasi-JD introduction of the time scale or that are too far in the future to be trusted.
-See iauDat for further details.
+4) The function iauD2dtf can be used to transform the UTC quasi-JD into calendar date and clock time, including UTC leap second handling.